Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 #### **1.2.4 InComingAttack State**
-The `UInComingAttackState` is the AI's reactive, defensive state.
+The `UInComingAttackState` is the AI's `reactive, defensive state`.
 It's triggered by the `Intend Handler` when the AI detects a significant incoming attack and must make a split-second decision on how to react.

-- <ins>Decision and Action:</ins> The core of this state is the `SelectAndMakeInComingAttackReaction()` function, which delegates the decision-making to the `Behavior Decision Component`.
-Based on the highest-scoring defensive reaction (e.g., parry, take damage), it then calls the appropriate function to execute that action.
+- <ins>OnEnter: Decision and Action Delegation:</ins> The state begins by calling `SelectAndMakeInComingAttackReaction()` immediately upon entry.
+This function delegates the core decision-making to the `Behavior Decision Component`.
+Based on the highest-scoring defensive reaction (e.g., parry, take damage), it then directs the flow to the appropriate execution function (`MakeTakeDamage` or `MakeParryAbility`).
 ```c++
 void UInComingAttackState::OnEnter_Implementation()
 {